No appointment needed - Hours of Service:

 Students with Disabilities: If you require test accommodations due to a documented disability, please contact Testing Services for information concerning your needs at 602.285.7844.

-There are 20 questions of two primary types on the Reading Comprehension test.
+There are approximately 20 questions of two primary types on the Reading Comprehension test.

 - The first type consists of a reading passage followed by a question based on the text.
 Both short and long passages are provided.
 The reading passages can also be classified according to the kind of information processing required including explicit statements related to the main idea, explicit statements related to a secondary idea, application, and inference.